gamedevware/charon/docs/gamedata/datatypes/all/formula.rst

 Formula
 =======

-Formula data type is a way to store and use C# expressions inside game data.
-It allows game developers to perform calculations based on certain inputs and parameters that are not known until runtime.
-A formula can be any valid C# expression that returns a value of any supported data type.
+The **Formula** data type allows storing and evaluating C# expressions within game data.
+It enables developers to define logic that performs calculations based on dynamic inputs and parameters not known until runtime.
+A formula can be any valid C# expression that returns a value of a supported data type.

-Formulas are typically used in situations where there are complex calculations involved, such as determining the damage a weapon does based on various factors like the target's resistance and the type of attack being used.
-By storing these calculations as formulas, game developers can easily modify and tweak them without having to recompile the entire game code.
+Formulas are especially useful in scenarios involving complex calculations, such as determining weapon damage based on factors like target resistance and attack type.
+By encapsulating such logic in formulas, developers can fine-tune gameplay mechanics without modifying or recompiling the source code.

-During runtime, formulas can be evaluated using the values of any other properties or data types that are passed to formula as arguments.
-This allows for a great deal of flexibility in designing game mechanics and balancing gameplay.
+At runtime, formulas are evaluated using arguments passed to them.
+These arguments can reference other data properties or objects, providing a high level of flexibility in defining game rules and balancing.

-For example, a formula for calculating the damage a weapon does to a target could be stored as follows:
+For example, a damage formula might look like this:

 .. code-block:: js

   (weaponPower * (1.0 - targetResistance)) * attackMultiplier

-This formula takes the weapon power, subtracts the target's resistance, and then multiplies the result by an attack multiplier.
+This expression multiplies weapon power by a factor based on the target’s resistance and then scales the result by an attack multiplier.
+The final result is the computed damage.
-The resulting value is the final amount of damage the weapon does to the target.

 Source Code Type
    +-------------------------------------------------------+-----------------------------------------------------------------+